Renunciation

 For example:

 Death is actively hidden in modern society.
 People often pass away in hospitals, and their bodies are kept in coffins.
 It's entirely possible for someone to live their entire life without ever seeing a dead body in person.
-People live in such a way as if they will live forever, even when death surrounds them.
+People live as though they will live forever, even when death surrounds them.
 For example:

 Fish and meat are packaged in a manner that disconnects us from the reality of consuming dead animals.
 We fail to acknowledge that these neatly packaged deceased creatures are gradually decomposing within their wrappings.
 Nor do we reflect on the fact that each animal had a birth, a life, and ultimately met its end.